pofl/proxymcproxface/termpaper/termpaper.md

     - date of the last successful update of the proxy list
     - date of the last attempt to update
     - number of records found on last update *
-    - indication of an error that occurred during the last update __TODO__
+    - indication of an error that occurred during the last update *
 - The following information of all available test URLs can be displayed:
     - test URL __TODO__
     - details of functionality test validation *